Teebytes/TnT-Fuzzer/README.md

 [![Build Status](https://travis-ci.com/Teebytes/TnT-Fuzzer.svg?branch=master)](https://travis-ci.com/Teebytes/TnT-Fuzzer) [![Downloads](https://pepy.tech/badge/tntfuzzer/month)](https://pepy.tech/project/tntfuzzer)
 ============
-OpenAPI (swagger) fuzzer written in python.
-This fuzzer is like dynamite for your API!
+TnT-Fuzzer is an OpenAPI (swagger) fuzzer written in python.
+It is like dynamite for your API!

 TnT-Fuzzer is designed to make fuzzing, robustness testing and validation of REST APIs easy and maintainable.
-After a fuzzing run, the log files state the exact history of requests to reenact a crash or misuse.
+After the fuzzer runs, the log files state the exact history of requests to reenact a crash or misuse.
 TnT-Fuzzer can be used for penetration testing or continued testing of a service in development.

 A project of [teebytes.net](https://teebytes.net/)

 ## Installation
 TnT-Fuzzer shifted support away from python 2 to  **python 3.7**.
 If you need a python 2 compatible source, lookup TnT-Fuzzer Version 1.0.0 and below.

 ### With pip